 As the second decade of the new millennium draws to a close, technology is advancing faster than ever.
 Even the world of real estate—a bricks-and-mortar industry—is seeing powerful new tools enter the market, helping sellers and buyers alike.
 One of the most groundbreaking innovations in real estate is the virtual tour.

 Great for sellers who want to make their listing stand out, and invaluable for buyers looking to narrow down their options, virtual tours are becoming increasingly popular.
 But will they ever replace the good old-fashioned open house?

 Opening your home to potential buyers is a tried and tested method of selling it.
-After all, very few of us are willing to make the largest transaction of our lives without seeing the goods first.
+After all, very few of us are willing to make the largest transaction of our lives without seeing the goods first, especially at a time when home prices are increasing fast and mortgage affordability is eroding in many in-demand urban centres across the country.
 It’s almost inconceivable to imagine the use of an open house being neglected altogether, but times do change.

 Consider the way younger generations shop, socialize and relax—almost everything is done online.
 It’s only natural to use the Internet and technological advances to improve user experience and make processes more efficient.

 Does this mean the end of open houses?
 Probably not.
 There are still huge advantages to sellers who agree to stage their home and open their doors to potential buyers.

 - Potential buyers can not only see but touch, feel and smell the home when they visit in person.
 They can more readily detect defects and any potential problems, such as noisy neighbours, damp patches or poor wiring.